Erkin97/awesome-readme/README.md

 ## How To Use

 To clone and run this application, you'll need [Git](https://git-scm.com) [Qt SDK](https://www.qt.io/download) are installed on your computer.
-Additionaly [MinGW](http://www.mingw.org/wiki/linuxcrossmingw) for Linux, [Xcode](https://developer.apple.com/xcode/){you need Clang compilers} for MacOs and [MSVC++](http://landinghub.visualstudio.com/visual-cpp-build-tools) for WinOS .
+Additionaly [MinGW](http://www.mingw.org/wiki/linuxcrossmingw) for Linux, [Xcode](https://developer.apple.com/xcode/) for macOS and [MSVC++](http://landinghub.visualstudio.com/visual-cpp-build-tools) for Windows.
 From your command line:

 ```bash
 in progress